browserengineering/book/book/animations.md

 pipeline have to be re-run on each animation frame, and running animations entirely on the browser thread.

-The browser implementation turns out to be complicated and it's easy to lose track of where we're headed.
-So keep in mind while reading the rest of this
-chapter: it's all about ways top optimize animations by building them directly into the browser.
-Now let's get to some real examples.
+The browser implementation turns out to be complicated, and it's easy to lose track of where we're headed.
+So you should keep this mind while reading the rest of this chapter: it's just ways top optimize animations by building them directly into the browser.

 GPU acceleration
 ================